EVO 95% canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 Free of any plant-based protein boosters, this looks like the profile of a canned product containing a significant amount of meat.

-EVO 95% canned dog food is a meat-based wet product using a generous amount of beef, poultry, venison or fish as its main sources of animal protein, thus earning the brand 3.5 stars.
+EVO 95% is a meat-based canned dog food using a significant amount of beef, poultry, venison or fish as its main sources of animal protein, thus earning the brand 3 stars.

 Those looking for a quality kibble from the same company may wish to check out our review of EVO Dry Dog Food.